WarFox/tech/source/_posts/2011-12-21-marshalling-in-java.md

 layout: post
 title: "Java: Marshalling in Java"
 date: 2011-12-21T19:59:00+05:30
-categories:
+categories: Java
+tags:
 - java
 ---
 Marshalling is a technique that can be easily understood and utilized efficiently.
 It is the process of converting a POJO(Plain Old Java Object) in memory into a format that can be written to disk or send via network, usually in text formats like xml or json.
-The reverse of this technique is called unmarshalling.
+The reverse of this technique is called `unmarshalling`.

 ## Difference between Marshalling and Serialization:
 Marshalling is similar to Serialization in practice but the difference is that, Marshalling also saves the code of an object in addition to its state.